ExpenseIn uses a powerful CSV building tool that can be easily customised so data exported from ExpenseIn can be imported directly into Sage 50.

 Click Edit if you want to view the mappings between the ExpenseIn fields and Sage 50.
 We automatically use the names of the columns that Sage 50 requires so that the import process is as easy as possible.

-If you are using cost codes then you will have needed to have created a Custom Field for this earlier.
+If you are using cost codes then you will have needed to create a Custom Field for this earlier.
 Once you have done so, find the Cost Code Reference at the bottom and change Static Value by clicking the dropdown box and then choosing your Cost Code custom field from the list.

 Please note: If you wish to create negative expenses on your account, check out our Advanced Settings article to toggle this setting on.